 Simply follow these easy instructions:

 To measure you will need a soft tape measure (not a steel one) and it is best to have your dog standing up squarely.
 Make a note of measurements in cm as our sizes are in cms.
 The chest measurement, sometimes also known as ‘girth’ is taking the tape measure right under your dog’s body at the fullest point in a complete circle about 7cm behind your dog’s front legs, as in the diagram.
 The actual neck measurement is required too (don’t allow for any fingers under the collar, the actual measurement is needed - the neck measurement is only required for being able to comfortably fit the harness over the head.
+Measure TIGHTLY and at the bottom of the neck.

 Please measure your dog carefully, as the secret to getting the perfect fit harness is ordering the correct size!
 You should measure both girth and neck.
-If in doubt, you are welcome to send us both actual measurements and also let us know whether your dog is still growing or fully grown so that we can advise on size, between our 2 brands, your dog will undoubtedly fit into at least one of our fleece dog harnesses.
-If your dog is a deep-chested breed such as a Whippett,Lurcher or Doberman please tell us, as your dog will need a deep chested size which we can make.
+If in doubt, you are welcome to call us or send us both actual measurements and also let us know whether your dog is still growing or fully grown so that we can advise on size, between our 2 brands, your dog will undoubtedly fit into at least one of our fleece dog harnesses.
+If your dog is a deep-chested breed such as a Whippett,Lurcher etc., please tell us, as your dog will need a deep chested size which we can make.

 How to put a Fleece Dog Harness onto your dog: